johnlavelle/johnlavelle/eo-slides.md

 It can be run on a container service, such as K8,

-... which improves the efficiency of the processing and the scalability.
+... which improves the processing efficiency and scalability.

 ---